Percy Qoboza: Career as an editor

-As editor of The World newspaper in Soweto from 1974 until the late 1970s, he gave the world a unique and powerful view of the Soweto riots which broke out on 16 June 1976.
-Under Qoboza, The World became a much sought-after publication.
-As a source of news and information on the black political front, it was gospel; to the government, it was seen as the enemy.
+As editor of The World newspaper in Soweto from 1974 until the late 1970s, he gave the world a view of the Soweto riots which broke out on 16 June 1976.

-His editorial column "Percy's Pitch" was highly anticipated.
 Under his direction, The Worlds circulation increased to become the most read newspaper by blacks in the country.
 This allowed views to be shaped during the period when many young black radicals where formed and saw the need for change immediately.

-This powerful voice was seen as a threat to the minority government and many attacks and threats were made against Qoboza and his family.
+This was seen as a threat to the minority government and many attacks and threats were made against Qoboza and his family.
 Finally on 19 October 1977, The World offices were closed and the paper was banned.
 Qoboza and scores of others were thrown into jail for 6 months without trial.
 His family had no way to communicate with him and had no way to know if he was alive.
 When he was released, he was eventually told to leave the country.
 He was invited to the United States and he traveled to Washington, D.C. and worked with the Washington Star in 1980.

 He was returning to the United States after he was initially nominated as South Africa's Nieman Fellow at Harvard University in September 1975.
 The time he spent in Cambridge would continue to shape his voice and allow him to build strong bridges with journalists from all over the world.

 He returned to South Africa and became the editor of City Press in 1984.
 Again his sharp style gave a strong, passionate voice to the ongoing struggle to end oppression.
 He failed to see the end of his life's work having died in 1988 on his 50th birthday, after suffering a heart attack on Christmas Day in 1987 and slipping into a coma.
 His funeral was attended by over 5000 mourners including many of the leaders of the struggle in South Africa (including Winnie Mandela and Nthato Motlana, the United States Ambassador Edward Perkins, and press from around the world.

 In 2000, Qoboza was named as one of the International Press Institute's 50 World Press Freedom Heroes of the past 50 years.